i-MSCP/plugins/incubator/ClamAV/README.md

 See [Configuration file](../ClamAV/config.php)

+**Note:** When changing a configuration parameter in the plugin configuration file, do not forget to trigger plugin change by updating the plugin list through the plugin interface.

 ## Eicar-Test-Signature

 Send a mail with the following content to one of your i-MSCP mail accounts  by using another mail account: